 The airport is equipped with an Automated Weather Observation System (AWOS III) to provide pilots with real-time weather data to promote safe operations.

 The County owns 10 T-hangars and 19 tie-down spots to facilitate aircraft based at or visiting the airport.
-Tracey Corporation owns 18 T-hangars for lease to private citizens and businesses.
-Thirty-seven (37) aircraft are currently based at Orange Airport.
+Tracey Corporation owns 18 T-hangars for lease to private citizens and businesses. forty-one (41) aircraft are currently based at Orange Airport.

 The airport has a Terminal Building with pilot’s lounge, restrooms, vending area, and conference room.
 The Airport Manager’s office is also located in this facility.
 High speed wireless internet is available at no charge.